New Synagogue (Mainz)

+The New Synagogue (Neuen Synagoge) is a Jewish congregation, community center, and synagogue, located on Synagogenplatz, Mainz in the state of Rhineland-Palatinate, in Germany.
+The Modernist-styled building was erected in 2010, on the site of the former main synagogue, destroyed in 1938, on the Hindenburgstraße of Mainz Neustadt.

 Initial position and planning

 Mainz, known to the Jews as Magenza, was an important Jewish centre on the Rhine and has had impressive synagogues for many centuries.
 The Kristallnacht of 1938 ended this tradition.
 After the Second World War, the remains and premises of Mainz synagogues accommodated only a small group of returned community members.
-Before the fall of the Berlin wall the community had a mere 140 citizens in total.
+Before the fall of the Berlin Wall the community had a mere 140 citizens in total.
 In the 1990s, a large number of immigrants from Eastern Europe grew the community and new space was required.
 By December 2006, the community had grown to number 1,050 members.

 In 1999, there was a competition to design a new synagogue building and a Jewish community centre.
 The winner was architect Manuel Herz.
-The estimated cost was approximately €11 million (euro) and the city of Mainz gave assurances it would contribute €3.5 million.
+The estimated cost was approximately €11 million and the city of Mainz gave assurances it would contribute €3.5 million.
 The financing model outlined that the city, Rhineland-Palatinate, and the Federal Republic of Germany each contribute one-third of the construction costs.
 A building permit was issued in 2000.
 The demolition of the general customs office building (erected in 1955) at the site was not started until October 2008.

 The prayer sanctuary of the New Synagogue offers approximately 450 places which corresponds to five times the previous prayer capacity.
 The draft reminded the deconstructivist architecture and symbolic organisation of the Jewish Museum, Berlin.

 A Magenza foundation under the patronage of Prime Minister Kurt Beck and Lord Mayor Jens Beutel was committed to the building and sustaining this new synagogue, and a further 29 citizens and notables from Mainz and the region belong to the establishment founders.